AspenL/obsidian-notes/MM/markdown/Sessions/Prep/Prep Session 64.md

 The party will have to face overwhelming odds

-Do a buncha monologues if they die
+Do the [[Monologue]] if they die

+Otherwise they can feel free to explore the villa and find the loot.
+The caligni there will warn them of dangerous strangers and give them a star chart piece

 ## In sum